 A post shared by Tesla (@teslamotors) on

-Open your mind to how digital and non-digital can work together.
+Open your mind to how digital and non-digital media can work together.

-Concepting ads used to start with big ideas for traditional spaces, and then you’d work them into the digital space.
-These days it’s the opposite.
-But I think there’s still some nice hand-in-hand opportunity between the two.
+The ad concepting process used to start with big ideas for traditional spaces, and then you’d work those ideas into the digital space as best you could.
+These days, as we all spend more and more of our time on computers and phones, it’s the opposite.
+But I think there are still some nice opportunities for the two to go hand in hand together.

 Don’t start from zero every time.